tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

   </tr>
 </table>

+PCA is desighned for linearly structured data, while other algorithms are better suited for non-linearly distributed types of data.
+From all these two- and three-dimensional representations we can conclude that the data has non-linear structure.
+Furthermore,

 ### 5.2 Number of clusters
 Now, we should define the parameters that give us the best results.
 Firstly, look at the result of choosing cluster number algorithms: